mk-fg/fgtk/README.rst

 ip-ext
 ^^^^^^

-Some minor tools for network configuration from scripts, which iproute2 seem to be lacking.
+Some minor tools for network configuration from console/scripts, which iproute2 seem to be lacking, in a py3 script.

-For instance, if network interface on a remote machine was (mis-)configured in initramfs or wherever to not have link-local IPv6 address, there seem to be no way to (re-)add it without doing "ip link down && ip link up", which is a red flag for a remote machine over such trivial matter.
+For instance, if network interface on a remote machine was (mis-)configured in initramfs or wherever to not have link-local IPv6 address, there seem to be no tool to restore it without whole "ip link down && ip link up" dance, which can be a bad idea.

-``ipv6-link-local`` subcommand handles that particular case, generating ipv6-lladdr from mac, as per RFC 4291 (as implemented in "netaddr" module) and can assign resulting address to the interface, if missing:
+``ipv6-lladdr`` subcommand handles that particular case, generating ipv6-lladdr from mac, as per RFC 4291 (as implemented in "netaddr" module) and can assign resulting address to the interface, if missing:

 .. code:: console

-  # ip-ext --debug ipv6-link-local -i enp0s9 -x
+  # ip-ext --debug ipv6-lladdr -i enp0s9 -x
   DEBUG:root:Got lladdr from interface (enp0s9): 00:e0:4c:c2:78:86
   DEBUG:root:Assigned ipv6_lladdr (fe80::2e0:4cff:fec2:7886) to interface: enp0s9

+``ipv6-dns`` tool generates \*.ip.arpa and djbdns records for specified IPv6.

 ``ip-check`` subcommand allows to check if address (ipv4/ipv6) is assigned to any of the interfaces and/or run "ip add" (with specified parameters) to assign